ZimuHuo/LRII/README.md

 # LRII

 Credit should also be given to Dr. Tobias Wood, who has been experimenting with the low-rank method.
-Although his work has not yet been published, I was unaware of it at the time of my paper submission.
+His work has not yet been published and I was unaware of it at the time of my paper submission.

 # 3D Simulation of ZTE Dead-Time Gap Infilling